NSERC-SSHRC-CRSNG-CRSH/ResearchPortal-Web/README.md

-# RP 2.0 Portal
+# Research Portal Web

-RP 2.0 Portals is built on the xRM Portals Community Edition project.
-The goal is to
+This is the project for next Research Portal Web interface.
+It is built using the xRM Portals Community Edition project.

 ## Objectives

 It is the objective to limit the customizations, and make use of the configuratoins.
-To accomplish this, we strive to not modify the underlaying MasterPortal project, but build a layer to runs ontop of it.
+To accomplish this, we strive to not modify the underlaying MasterPortal project, but build a area to runs within it.

 If there are features and customizations that the core xRM Portals would benifit from, it would be in the interest in contributing the changes to the core framework back to the project.